Facebook

 Incredibly Durable

 For racing, the rider needs a durable bike that can tackle each jump with ease.
 That’s precisely what the Title Elite can do.
-Everything is optimized for BMX riders, or those aspired to be.
+Everything is optimized for BMX riders or those who aspire to be.

 The high-tensile handlebars that are connected by a sealed bearing enhance the steering.
 The rider can turn on a dime with minimal adjustments, perfect for racing.